nyu-oop-sp18/class06/README.md

 Concat.mapConcat[(Int,Int), Int, List](l)((x: Int) => (1,x))(Monoid.product[Int, Int](intMonoid, intMonoid))
 ```

-This demonstrates the true power of implicit parameters in simplifying
+This demonstrates the true power of implicit parameters for simplifying
 our code in the cases where we need to compose operations on simple
 objects to operations on complex objects in order to make use of
 simple but powerful generic library functions.